0

 1 reviewsRead reviews

-Xanthohumol is an extract of hop flowers with unique chemopreventive properties.
+Xanthohumol is an extract of hop flowers that may help support cellular protection, relaxation, and hormonal balance.*

 90 Veg.
 Caps.